Package 'socviz'

 Description

-A dataset of US presidential elections from 1824 to 2016, with information on the winner, runner up, and various measures of vote share.
-Data for 2016 are provisional as of early December 2016.
+A dataset of US presidential elections from 1824 to 2024, with information on the winner, runner up, and various measures of vote share.
 The variables are as follows:

 Usage